SoundCollective Policies

 - Members are responsible for the guests they bring into the facility.

-- Please note: we are open from 10 am to 6 pm, Monday through Friday.
+- Please note: we are open from 10 am to 9 pm, Monday through Saturday and 11 am to 6 pm on Sunday.
 Booking times must fall within open hours.

 - Booking Procedure: You can book a room by contacting us at admissions@soundcollective.com or (646) 747-0144.